Hong Kong University of Science and Technology (Guangzhou): History

 In March 2017 the Mayor of Guangzhou Wen Guohui visited HKUST and invited the university to set up a school in Guangzhou.
 In August that year HKUST board chairman Andrew Liao and then-HKUST president Wei Shyy visited Guangzhou.

 On 21 December 2018 HKUST announced plans to build a campus in Guangzhou when it signed a tripartite agreement with the Guangzhou Municipal Government and Guangzhou University.
 A site near Qingsheng railway station was chosen since it took only 30 minutes from it to the Hong Kong West Kowloon railway station.

 In September 2019 the project received preparatory approval from the Ministry of Education.
 In the same month, a groundbreaking ceremony was held in Nansha to mark the start of the project's construction.
 Kohn Pedersen Fox was chosen to design the campus.

 On 29 June 2022 the Ministry of Education announced that it had formally approved the establishment of HKUST (GZ).

 On 1 September 2022 HKUST (GZ) official opened.
-Its opening ceremony was attended by several high level party officials which included Li Xi, Huai Jinpeng, Wang Weizhong.
+Its opening ceremony was attended by several high level party officials which included Li Xi, Huai Jinpeng, and Wang Weizhong.
 Former Chief Executive of Hong Kong, Leung Chun-ying as well as current Chief Executive, John Lee Ka-chiu gave speeches at the ceremony through video.